NPRG031 Programming II (summer 2017-8)

 sessions every week where we will work through additional exercises

 together.
-These sessions will take place in room S510
+During the exam period, these sessions will take place

 To successfully complete this class,